Grassland Birds At Risk

 Washington County Grasslands WMA

-Washington County Grasslands Wildlife Management Area (WMA) encompasses nearly 300 acres of prime grassland habitat.
+Washington County Grasslands Wildlife Management Area (WMA) is on the New York State Birding Trail and encompasses nearly 300 acres of prime grassland habitat.
 The area supports almost a dozen threatened and rapidly declining grassland bird species.
 Common sightings include: Short-eared owl, Northern harrier, American kestrel, Eastern meadowlark, Bobolink, Eastern bluebirds, Tree swallows and Red-tailed hawks.
 Sedge wren, Grasshopper and Savannah sparrows are present.
 Flocks of Horned larks and Snow buntings can be seen in winter and Snowy owls are frequent winter visitors.

 Little Theater on the Farm